 On This Page:

 In May 2013, the 66th World Health Assembly adopted a set of measures to tackle the global NCDs challenge.
-They endorsed a new Global Action Plan on NCDs containing suggested actions for WHO, countries, and international partners; called for work to improve multi-stakeholder collaboration; and adopted the global monitoring framework, including 25 indicators of progress and nine voluntary global targets to:
+They endorsed a new Global Action Plan on NCDs containing suggested actions for WHO, countries, and international partners.
+These actions included working to improve multi-stakeholder collaboration and adopting the global monitoring framework.
+The framework lays out 25 indicators of progress and nine voluntary global targets to:

 - Cut avoidable, premature deaths from the leading NCDs by 25 percent

-- Decrease leading risk behaviors, namely tobacco use, harmful alcohol use, physical inactivity, excess salt/sodium intake
+- Decrease leading behaviors that increase the risk of NCDs, namely tobacco use, harmful alcohol use, physical inactivity, and eating unhealthy diets including consuming excess salt/sodium

 - Stop the rise in diabetes and obesity, and reduce population levels of raised blood pressure

 - Encourage access to essential medicines and technologies for NCDs and promote appropriate use of drug therapy to reduce heart attacks and strokes

 2011 United Nations High-Level Meeting on NCDs

 In September 2011, the United Nations (UN) General Assembly held a high-level meeting on NCD prevention and control.
 UN Member States adopted a political declaration calling on the World Health Organization (WHO) to develop a global monitoring framework and recommend voluntary global targets to prevent and control these diseases.
 Countries also committed to strengthen their national responses to NCDs and to increase international collaboration, working across government, civil society and the private sector.